corndeladmin/tech-docs/src/js/lists-of-objects.md

 :::

-We've used arrow notation to define a function that takes a book as an argument and returns its availablility `book.isAvailable`.
+We've used arrow notation to define a function that takes a book as an argument and returns its availability `book.isAvailable`.

 Here are a couple more examples of filtering data.